sword4869/learn_cpp/class/inheritance.md

 3 types of inheritance:

+- 均无法继承private成员.
 - `public` Inheritance:
-  public -> public, protected -> proteced, private invisible.
+  public -> public, protected -> proteced
   But private members can be accessed through calls to the public and protected functions of the base class.
 - `protected` Inheritance:
   public, protected -> protected